-

 PY Face

 A PY Face is a 2.0" flange with (4) bolts located in a 3.978" circle.
 It is used for mounting solid shaft, coupled 5PY style DC tachogenerators using flange adapters.
-Avtron M925 digital encoders fit PY face mount.
+Avtron AV44 encoders directly fit PY face mounts.
 An adapter is available to fit AV485 to PY faces as well.

 -